Applying for Financial Aid

 The Federal Central Processing System (CPS) may select your FAFSA for verification, a process that requires the OSFAS to confirm the data supplied by the applicant and/or parent(s) on the students’ FAFSA by collecting tax returns, W-2 forms, and other applicable information.
 The OSFAS will notify you via your University email account if documentation is required.

 If your file was selected for verification by the federal processor, your financial aid package should be considered an “estimate” until our office has received and reviewed all required documentation, as your financial aid is subject to revision based upon final review of the required documents.
 Additional details are available at http://financialaid.uconn.edu/verification.

 How do I know what information I need to provide?

-If documentation is required, the specific forms and documents requested will be listed in the Student Administration System.
-Once you have logged in, click the View Financial Aid link, then choose 2018.
+If documentation is required, the specific forms and documents requested will be listed in the SA System.
+Once you have logged in, click the View Financial Aid link, then choose 2020.

 If you have accepted a loan as part of your financial aid package, additional documentation is required to process the loan.
 The information below will indicate what additional documentation may be required based on which awards you have accepted.
 Information regarding the specific forms required and instructions for completing the required loan forms will be sent to your email account.